TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/Syntax/FileImports/Index.rst

 imports with :typoscript:`@import`.

 Neither :typoscript:`@import` nor :typoscript:`<INCLUDE_TYPOSCRIPT:` are allowed
-to be places within code blocks.
+to be placed within code blocks.

 @import
 =======